 Section C - one case study stimuli with questions worth approximately 40 marks

 The course is delivered in many ways, ranging from debate, group presentations, and case study material.
 The course will focus on many different types of business in both the public and private sectors, of different size and stature.

 The department consistently gains excellent grades with many pupils choosing to continue the subject at A level and beyond.

 This course is an excellent progression for the new A Level Business Studies courses.
 From there many pupils opt for a business and management related degree course at university, including combinations with languages, politics, art and design and other social sciences.
-Since 2016 we have had three pupils go on to undertake business and accountancy school leaver programmes with the John Lewis Partnership, Grant Thornton and Mazars and Marks and Spencers.
+Since 2016 we have had four pupils go on to undertake business and accountancy school leaver programmes with the John Lewis Partnership, Grant Thornton and Mazars and Marks and Spencers.

 Computing is of enormous importance to the economy and the role of Computer Science as a discipline itself is expanding rapidly.
 Computers are all around us in almost every walk of life, from the games we play to the way we communicate, from the design of products to their manufacture.
 We live in a digital society where advances in technology are growing at an ever-increasing rate.

 Computer Scientists are at the forefront of this rise where they invent, develop, design, adapt, maintain and produce the hardware and the software that we use every day.

 Professionally qualified, technology aware individuals, are in are in high demand by businesses in a diverse field ranging from engineering to gaming.

 Unassessed (20 hours)